abusayeds/Purchase_Bus_Ticket_Server/README.md

 ## ER Diagram

 The ER diagram illustrates the relationships between `Users`, `Buses`, and `Tickets`.
-Find the ER diagram [here](https://drive.google.com/file/d/1aXrzDu3_pXIP9BMQl47XYBdBd8PaA7Oj/view?usp=sharing).
+Find the ER diagram [here](https://drive.google.com/file/d/1aXrzDu3_pXIP9BMQl47XYBdBd8PaA7Oj/view?usp=sharing). and use to just import in postman .

 ---